kalidea/kaligraphi/projects/kalidea/kaligraphi/src/lib/atoms/kal-slider/README.md

 # Purpose

-`<kal-slider>` allows for the selection of a value from a range via mouse, touch, or keyboard, similar to `<input type="range">`.
+`<kal-slider>` allows for the selection of a value from a range via mouse or keyboard.

 # Specifications

-* Should not allow to slide when slider is disabled
+* Should have a min and a max
-* Should update value on slide
+* Should have a default value
-* Should be handled via keyboard
+* May display thumb label
 * May show ticks
 * May block to a limit value